 - Where she does not feel able to disclose her intention of becoming pregnant to her employer, she can obtain information about the risk of exposure to specific substances by contacting the Health and Safety Executive.

-- In healthy women on a normal diet, advice on eating five portions of fruit and vegetables per day and consuming dairy products to raise stores of vitamins, iron and calcium is reasonable.
+In healthy women on a normal diet, advice on eating five portions of fruit and vegetables per day and consuming dairy products to raise stores of vitamins, iron and calcium is reasonable.
+It is advised that certain foods be avoided in pregnancy, or reduced, so if a woman is likely to become pregnant imminently, it is sensible to forewarn her of these precautions.

-- Because of the dangers of toxoplasmosis and listeriosis, women should avoid:
+- Because of the dangers of toxoplasmosis, salmonella and listeriosis, women should avoid:

-- Vegetarians, and especially vegans, are at risk of various nutritional deficiencies and may need to be referred to a dietitian.
+- Vegetarians, and especially vegans, are at risk of various nutritional deficiencies and may need to be referred to a dietician.

 - Vitamin D deficiency causes impaired fetal growth.
 All women should be informed about the importance of maintaining adequate vitamin D stores during pregnancy and breast-feeding.
 Women at particular risk of deficiency include: